Felix-Franz/StoryTellerWebpage/README.md

 ## How to configure

-Just go in the `story.json` and place your story 😉.
+Just go in the `story.json` and place your story inside the oStory variable😉.
 You only need to change the story items. the video that should be displayed at the beginn need to be named start.

 The video and decision Property need to be a link to a video that should be displayed while this story item is active.
 After the video is played the decision video will be played in a loop.